Kerilk/THAPI-Tutorial/presentation/slides.md

     - In order of \~2us second / event reading

-## THAPI is a Collection of Tracers
+# THAPI is a Collection of Tracers

+### THAPI Consist in 2 bigs components

+  * The tracing of events
+    - For each runtime calls, dump their arguments
+    - Done via LD_PRELAD and LTTng
+  * The parsing of the trace
+    - Generate a summary, a pretty print, information for data-simulation...
+    - Done via `babeltrace`

+  By default the trace are dumped into disks.

 ### Use low level tracing: Linux Tracing Toolkit Next Generation (LTTng):